+Prerequisite: CCP 641.
 Enrollment limited to 10.
 This is the second in a sequence of distinctly defined, post-practicum, supervised co-curricular experience and runs concurrent with field placement.
 Continuous registration for this portion of the clinical training is required until completion of 200 hours per semester or 600 total hours.
 Documentation of internship requirements in accordance with 262 CMR 2.00 will continue.

-Field Experience IV - 3 credits CCP 701
+CCP 701 Field Experience IV - 3 credits

 Enrollment limited to 10.
 This the third in a sequence of distinctly defined, post-practicum, supervised co-curriculuar experience and runs concurrent with field placement.
 Documentation of internship requirements in accordance with 262 CMR 2.00 will be completed until 600 total hours.
-An elective may be substituted for this course if all field experience requirements are met by the completion of CCP700.
+An elective may be substituted for this course if all field experience requirements are met by the completion of CCP700 and granted by program chair.